At Brantridge, we are guided by a pupil centred approach to behaviour.

 At Brantridge School, we aim to be proactive in relation to behaviour management.
 Each item of the behaviour management policy is underpinned by on-going daily assessment of engagement and negative behaviours displayed, weekly target setting, planning and intervention for individual pupils at the Multi-Disciplinary meeting, and subsequent evaluation of the interventions introduced by Class teachers, Therapists and the Behaviour Team.

-At Brantridge School, we us MAPA to manage all behaviours and consequences.
-MAPA is the Management of Actual or Potential Aggression.
+At Brantridge School, we us Safety Intervention to manage all behaviours and consequences.
+Safety Intervention is the Management of Actual or Potential Aggression.
 This programme helps develop the essential knowledge and skills to manage the people we support who present challenging, aggressive, or violent behaviour.
-MAPA is a behaviour management programme designed to staff provide for the best possible care, welfare, safety and security of our pupils and students.
+Safety Intervention is a behaviour management programme designed to staff provide for the best possible care, welfare, safety and security of our pupils.